yoyyyyo/sealed/README.md

 # sealed
-an abstract contract which you can "seal"
+a contract which you can "seal"

+this is convenient for when you wish to disable particular functions after a certain point, but would still like to keep the ownership of the contract via Ownable.

 ## example
 ```solidity